christophevg/human-parser-generator/README.md

     --namespace, -n NAME    Embed parser in namespace
 ```

+> When running on a unix-like environment (e.g. macOS, Linux, ...) the generated parsers are styled using [AStyle](http://astyle.sourceforge.net).
+On Windows this dependency is suppressed by default.
+To avoid using AStyle, set the `AStyle` build property to an empty string: ` msbuild /Property:AStyle=`.

 # A Complete Example

 The following example is taken from [the Wikipedia page on EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form):